 Christ instituted the sacraments of the new law.
 There are seven: Baptism, Confirmation, the Eucharist, Penance, the Anointing of the Sick, Holy Orders, and Matrimony.
 Our Priest, staff, and volunteers look forward to helping you or your loved ones receive the Sacraments

 Preparation to receive the Sacraments of Reconciliation and Holy Communion begin in first grade.
+Parents are highly encouraged to register their children for religious education at the beginning of first grade.
 Duly prepared children will receive the Sacraments near the end of the school year in second grade.

 The Confirmation process in the Diocese of San Diego takes two years and typically begins in ninth grade.
 The minimum age to receive the Sacrament is 15yrs.
 Older students and adults are always welcome.
-For more information please call Katrina Thornton at 619-445-2145, ext.
-204, or email firstname.lastname@example.org
+For more information please call the parish office 619-445-2145

 619-445-2145 or email firstname.lastname@example.org